ARM-software/bbr-acs/README.md

 #### 3. Building SBBR & EBBR
  Run
 `./build-scripts/build_<ebbr/sbbr>.sh`
-to build BBR components and SCT
+to build BBR ACS components and SCT

 The script applies patches to create an "EBBR or SBBR" build recipe in the SCT build system.

 The binaries of SCT are generated here
     `bbr-acs/<ebbr/sbbr>/scripts/edk2-test/uefi-sct/<ARCH>_SCT #(i.e. AARCH64_SCT)`

+NOTE:
-NOTE: The UEFI application, CapsuleApp.efi is also built and can be found at the location bbr-acs/<ebbr/sbbr>/scripts/edk2/Build/MdeModule/DEBUG_GCC5/AARCH64 <br />
+- The UEFI application, CapsuleApp.efi is also built and can be found at the location bbr-acs/<ebbr/sbbr>/scripts/edk2/Build/MdeModule/DEBUG_GCC5/AARCH64 <br />
+- The same BBSR SCT suite is built in both the `ebbr` or `sbbr` build options

 ### Running SCT
 BBR SCT tests are built as part of the test suite. <br />
+The BBR SCT can be run in three different test suite selections for SBBR, EBBR and BBSR respectively.
+This is done by passing the related sequence file following the `-s` command-line argument to the SCT.efi.

+#### Note:
+> For BBR ACS UEFI-SCT testlists for SBBR, EBBR and BBSR recipes, see the [Documentation directory](./docs/).

-Running BBR SCT tests is now automated.
-You can choose to skip the automated SCT tests by pressing any key when the UEFI shell prompts.
+- Move the BBR SCT to an UEFI accessible disk and boot the system-under-test to the UEFI shell prompt

-- Shell>Press any key to stop the EFI SCT running

-To run SCT manually, follow these steps:

-1. `Shell>FS(X):`
+- `Shell>FS(X):`
-- `FS(X):>cd acs_tests\bbr\SCT`
+- `FS(X):>cd \path\to\SCT`
-- To run EBBR or SBBR tests `FS(X):acs_tests\bbr\SCT>SCT -s <ebbr.seq/sbbr.seq>`
+- To run EBBR or SBBR tests
+ `FS(X):\path\to\SCT>SCT -s <ebbr.seq/sbbr.seq/bbsr.seq>`

+ #### Other commands
  - To run all tests
- `FS(X):acs_tests\bbr\SCT>SCT -a -v`
+ `FS(X):\path\to\SCT>SCT -a -v`
+ - To continue the tests
+ `FS(X):\path\to\SCT>SCT -c`

 You can also select and run tests individually.
-For more information on running the tests, see the [SCT User Guide](http://www.uefi.org/testtools).
+For more information on running the tests, see the [SCT User Guide](https://github.com/tianocore/edk2-test/blob/master/uefi-sct/Doc/UserGuide/UEFI_SCT_II_UserGuide_2_6_A.pdf).

 #### Note:

-> For BBR ACS UEFI-SCT testlists for SBBR, EBBR and BBSR recipes, see the [Documentation directory](./docs/).
+> The system may reboot multiple times during the execution of the SCT suite.
+The tests will continue execution automatically after each reboot.
+> It is important to ensure that the system is configured to reboot to the disk that contains the BBR SCT

 ### Manual intervention tests
 Some SCT tests for the ACS require manual intervention or interaction.